 If your eyes feel dry and irritated, wearing contact lenses can be uncomfortable—even impossible!
 Your eye doctor will discuss effective treatment options to give you the best chance of enjoying the many benefits of contact lenses.

 Using over-the-counter eye drops may moisten your eyes in the short-term, but might not give you the total eye comfort you need to wear contact lenses.
 Your eye doctor can prescribe eye drops or offer effective in-office dry eye treatments to treat the underlying cause of your symptoms.

 Ask us about special contact lenses that can help keep your eyes more hydrated than standard contacts.

 Dry eye syndrome is typically caused by low production of tears or low-quality tears.
 While eye drops or artificial tears may provide temporary relief, speak to your [eye-doctor] about the best treatment for long-term relief.

 No need to put up with dry eye anymore!
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang in Issaquah will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang in Issaquah will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
 Contact us to schedule your appointment.